 Note also, that our core language is intentionally oversimplified.
 For the sake of clarity, we did not introduce variables in transition rules and we also define only atomic updates without chaining of update formulas.
 Although these trivial extensions semantically enhance the language and in practice would be crucial for a practical use, they are not important within the scope of this paper.
-For introducing such language features we refer to [14], where authors introduced them to a language similar to ours.
+For introducing such language features we refer to [11], where we introduced them to a language similar to the one discussed here.
+We also discuss the problems following from introducing variables to the language in Section 5.

-Example 1 (stock exchange agent) Consider an agent managing its user's stock portfolio.
+Example 1. (stock exchange agent) Consider an agent managing its user's stock portfolio.
 Given a mental state implementation in a Prolog-like language, a simplified program for buying the title MSFT might look like the following:

-when [{ wants(MSFT) }] and

-[{ price(MSFT)<avg(MSFT,12h) }]

-then [{ act(issue\order(buy(MSFT,10))) }];
+when [{ wants(MSFT) }] and [{ price(MSFT)<avg(MSFT,12h) }] then [{ act(issue_order(buy(MSFT,10))) }];

-'''

-when [{ price(MSFT)<max(MSFT,180d) }] and

-[{ price(MSFT)<avg(MSFT,7d) }]

-then [{ introduce_goal(wants(MSFT)) }];
+when [{ price(MSFT)<max(MSFT,180d) }] and [{ price(MSFT)<avg(MSFT,7d) }] then [{ introduce_goal(wants(MSFT)) }];

-'''